root-project/root/documentation/JSROOT/JSROOT.md

    - clip or clipxyz - enable all three clipping panels
    - ssao - enable Smooth Lighting Shader (or Screen Space Ambient Occlusion)
    - wire - instead of filled surfaces only wireframe will be drawn
+   - vislvlN - maximal hierarchy depth of visible nodes (like vislvl6)
    - more  - show 2 times more volumes as usual (normally ~2000 volumes or ~100000 elementary faces are shown)
    - more3 - show 3 times more volumes as usual
    - all - try to display all geometry volumes (may lead to browser hanging)
    - highlight - force highlighting of selected volume, normally activated for moderate-size geometries
    - nohighlight - disable volumes highlighting (can be activated via context menu)
+   - hscene - enable highlight of extra objects like tracks or hits
+   - hsceneonly - enable only highlight of extra objects like tracks or hits
+   - nohscene - disable highlight of extra objects like tracks or hits
    - macro:name.C - invoke ROOT configuration macro
    - dflt - set default volumes colors as TGeoManager::DefaultColors() does
    - transpXY - set global transparency value (XY is number between 1 and 99)
    - zoomFACTOR - set initial zoom factor (FACTOR is integer value from 1 to 10000, default is 100)
+   - rotyANGLE - set Y rotation angle in degrees (like roty10)
+   - rotzANGLE - set Z rotation angle in degrees (like rotz20)
    - rotate - enable automatic rotation of the geometry
+   - trzVALUE - set transformation along Z axis (like trz50)
+   - trrVALUE - set radial transformation (like trr100)
+   - ctrl - show control UI from the beginning
    - tracks - show tracks from TGeoManager
+   - showtop - show top-level volume of TGeoManager (default off)
+   - no_screen - let ignore kVisOnScreen bits for nodes visibility
    - dray - calculate rendering order using raytracing (extensive calculations)
    - dbox - use distance to nearest point from bounding box for rendering order (default)
    - dpnt - use distance to shape center as rendering order
    - dsize - use volume size as rendering order
    - ddflt - let three.js to calculate rendering order
+   - comp - show left and right components of TGeoCompositeShape
+   - compx - show all sub-components of TGeoCompositeShape

+In the URL string several global settings can be changed:

+   - geosegm - grads per segment is cylindrical shapes, default is 6
+   - geocomp - compress results of composite shape production, default is true

 It is possible to display only part of geometry model.
 For instance, one could select sub-item like: